 Making initial contact with professors you would like to work with as a Ph.D. student is extremely important for two reasons.
 First, it is your chance to make a positive impression even before your application is submitted.
 Unless you know this professor from your undergraduate education or you have met him/her at a conference, the email exchange will be the first impression you make, and as psychologists, we know how influential first impressions can be on subsequent attitudes about people.

 The second reason the initial email is important is because it will play a significant role in determining whether or not you will actually submit an application to that professor’s program.
 In the email, you will seek to find out if he/she will be accepting at least one new Ph.D. student the year you will be applying.

 Research faculty members are not likely to take new Ph.D. students each and every year.
-This could be for a variety of reasons, including, for example, a professor might be going on sabbatical, taking on an administrative role, or phasing out for retirement.
+This could be for a variety of reasons.
+For example, a professor might be going on sabbatical, taking on an administrative role, or phasing out for retirement.
 It is also possible that the faculty members in a program take turns admitting students each year due to funding constraints, a limited number of openings, or lack of office/laboratory space.

 Ph.D. programs are very selective and, therefore, applicants should focus their efforts primarily on those advisors who are actually seeking new students.
 Spending energy on applying to work with faculty members who are not accepting new students is not well spent and reduces one’s chances for admission.

 Truth be told, when I applied to Ph.D. programs, I was unaware that I should email advisors before applying to work with them.
 I applied to 11 programs and later found out that only roughly half of the professors who I named as possible advisors in my personal statements were actually accepting new Ph.D. students.
 Fortunately, admission still worked out for me that year, but knowing better now, I advise others not to cut their chances for admission by neglecting this important step in the process.